mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ---

 Open a terminal window to run MongoDB.
-Navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory and type the following.
+Navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory and type the following to start your MongoDB server.

   {% highlight php %}
   ./mongod